juxhouse/bela-resources/Concepts.md

 Any element can depend on any other element.

-Dependencies are uniquely identified by the path of both elements and a name.
+Dependencies are uniquely identified by the "from" and "to" elements, and an optional name.

 > [!TIP]
-> If there is a dependency line "from" element A "to" element B, BELA will do automatic diagram layout to try and position A further up and B further down.
+> If there is a dependency line from element A to element B, BELA will do automatic diagram layout to try and position A further up and B further down.
 When that is impossible (in the case of a dependency cycle, for example) the dependency line that is pointing upward will be displayed in red.

 #### Dataflow Direction